Presidency of Franklin D. Roosevelt (1941–1945): Final days and death

 After returning to the United States from the Yalta Conference, Roosevelt addressed Congress on March 1, and many were shocked to see how old, thin and frail he looked.
 He spoke while seated in the well of the House, an unprecedented concession to his physical incapacity.
 Still in full command mentally, he firmly stated his primary commitment to a powerful United Nations:

 The Crimean Conference [Yalta] ought to spell the end of a system of unilateral action, the exclusive alliances, the spheres of influence, the balances of power, and all the other expedients that have been tried for centuries—and have always failed.
 We propose to substitute for all these, a universal organization in which all peace-loving nations will finally have a chance to join.

 Roosevelt had been in declining health since at least 1940, and by 1944 he was noticeably fatigued.
 In March 1944, shortly after his 62nd birthday, he underwent testing and was found to have high blood pressure, atherosclerosis, and coronary artery disease.
 His heart was failing and there was no cure.
 On March 29, 1945, Roosevelt went to the Little White House at Warm Springs, Georgia, to rest before his anticipated appearance at the founding conference of the United Nations.
 On April 12, 1945, in Warm Springs, Georgia, while sitting for a portrait by Elizabeth Shoumatoff, Roosevelt said: "I have a terrific headache."
 He then slumped forward in his chair, unconscious, and was carried into his bedroom.
 The president's attending cardiologist, Howard Bruenn, diagnosed a massive intracerebral hemorrhage.
 At 3:35 p.m., Roosevelt died at the age of 63 years old.

+The 84th anniversary of the Battle of Fort Sumter (which began the American Civil War) took place on the same day.

 Less than a month after his death, on May 8, the war in Europe ended.
 Harry Truman, who had become president upon Roosevelt's death, dedicated Victory in Europe Day and its celebrations to Roosevelt's memory.
 Truman kept the flags across the U.S. at half-staff for the remainder of the 30-day mourning period, saying that his only wish was "that Franklin D. Roosevelt had lived to witness this day."